Hay River, N.W.T., residents can start returning on Saturday | CBC News

 Town officials confirmed Friday that plans to lift the evacuation order will become a reality at 9 a.m. local time tomorrow, barring any unforeseen weather events — though officials have said risks still remain due to the nearby wildfire.

-"Crews have worked tirelessly to contain the perimeter of the fire within the community," the town said in a Facebook post on Friday.
+"Crews have worked tirelessly to contain the perimeter of the fire within the community," the town said in a Facebook post.

 The conditions now meet the "acceptable risk level" set by the town council, it said.

-The announcement came as temperatures in Hay River sat at around 20 C, with gusting south winds.
+The announcement came as temperatures in Hay River sat at around 20 C, with gusting southerly winds.
 The weekend's weather forecast calls for hot and sunny conditions, again around 20 C.

-The move paves the way for the possible re-opening of Kátł'odeeche First Nation on Sunday or Monday, and Fort Smith on Monday.
+Also on Friday, nearby Kátł'odeeche First Nation Reserve confirmed that residents can start returning on Sunday at 9 a.m.

+The First Nation said on Facebook that transportation will be scheduled for Monday for anyone who needs it, with times to be confirmed later, and advised returning residents to bring enough food and water for at least a day or two, as services will be limited in Hay River and on the reserve for the next few days.

+Residents of both Hay River and the Kátł'odeeche First Nation Reserve were told to evacuate in May as wildfires approached the communities.

+Wildfire officials said Friday that containment lines and fire breaks continue to hold throughout the Hay River Corridor and Kátł'odeeche areas.
+However, the 489,511-hectare fire remains out of control.

-Earlier this morning, fire information officer Mike Westwick said weather conditions could cause fires on the east side of the Hay River to head north toward the shore of Great Slave Lake.
+Earlier Friday morning, fire information officer Mike Westwick said weather conditions could cause fires on the east side of the Hay River to head north toward the shore of Great Slave Lake.

 Westwick said officials expected to be able to fly aircraft as winds blew away the smoke hanging over the area, and that the fight continues to suppress the wildfire.